 If any member of staff becomes aware of a data breach situation, they will ensure this is reported to the Data Protection Lead as soon as possible.
-The school will keep a record of all breaches and investigate them to an appropriate level, in order to ascertain what can be learnt from the circumstances surrounding each, and then used to review procedures as required with the aim of preventing a similar breach occurring again.
+The school will keep a record of all breaches and investigate them to an appropriate level, in order to ascertain what can be learnt from the circumstances surrounding each.
+Upon completion of an investigation procedures will be reviewed as required with the aim of preventing a similar breach occurring again.